 Melt the ingredients over boiling water.
 (You could also melt them in a microwave but at the time our son didn’t have one, so boiling water it was.)

 Once the beeswax is melted, pour the mixture into molds.
-(Again I picked this up at Value Village.)
+Again I picked this up at Value Village, but Amazon has so many pretty ones to choose from!

 Allow the bars to cool completely.